-SECTION 5 More information about your monthly premium

-Section 5.1 There are several ways you can pay your plan premium
+SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-There are five ways you can pay your plan premium.
+There are five ways you can pay the penalty.
+You may inform us of your payment option choice or change your choice by calling Member Services.